QUEBEC TRAFFIC RULES 03

 Make an appointment

-Once you’ve completed your preparation, you’ll need to schedule an appointment to see if you’re eligible to take the test.
+Once you’ve completed your preparation, you must schedule an appointment to see if you can take the test.

 Step 1: Confirm that you match the following requirements: